BrandenEK/Blasphemous.LostDreams/README.md

 ---

 ## Features
-- Adds many new items and penitences into the game
+- Miscellaneous performance improvements for the game